raqbit/AnimalEssentials/README.md

 ### To-Do

 1. Define amount of kills (eg. /ae kill 6)
-2. Update Checker
-3. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
-4. Add WG support to prevent people from spawning animals in areas that are not their's.
+2. Add WG support to prevent people from spawning animals in areas that are not their's.
-5. Animal Protect
+3. Animal Protect
-6. (XP-System)
+4. (XP-System)

 ### Done
 1. /ae \<home|sethome|listhomes|delhome|edithome\> ([AnimalTeleport](https://github.com/JustRamon/AnimalTeleport) functionality with new look and commands.)